linux4sam/egt/docs/src/topics.md

 @section topics_compiler Compiler Setup and Options

 The primary compiler used is gcc.
-Other compilers like clang and mingw are a work in progress and considered experimetal.
+Other compilers like clang and mingw are a work in progress and considered experimental.
 It is worth going over some common compiler flags used when compiling EGT and EGT applications.

 - `-std=c++14` - EGT requires C++14.